SefyanKehail/Pennytracker-app-deploy-cloudways/README.md

 <h2 href="#introduction">Introduction</h2>

 <p>
-    This project was developed using a Micro PHP Framework, As it serves the purpose, and It's more than enough for the size of this project.
+    This project was developed using SLIM, a Micro PHP Framework, As it serves the purpose, and It's more than enough for the size of this project.
 The goal was to write a clean code and production-ready application.
     It's not as sophisticated as Symfony since you'll have to require most of the stuff you need and manually structure your code.